Fairchild TV: Programs

 Fairchild TV broadcasts local (Canadian) and overseas (Asian) programming in the Cantonese language.
 It also serves as an overseas station of Hong Kong television station TVB.
 Due to that, Fairchild TV broadcasts TVB programmes, although at a time delay of up to one year due to obtaining overseas broadcasting rights.
 It has also broadcast programs from other Hong Kong television stations including ATV (previously), ViuTV, and additionally feature popular Mainland Chinese programmes.
-Fairchild TV also organises annual events, such as the Miss Chinese Vancouver Pageant, Miss Chinese Toronto Pageant, New Talent Singing Awards Vancouver Audition, New Talent Singing Awards Toronto Audition and Calgary New Talent Singing Awards.
+Fairchild TV also organises annual events, such as the Miss Chinese Vancouver Pageant, Miss Chinese Toronto Pageant, Those Days•These Songs Singing Contest, and TVB Fairchild Fans Party.
+Fairchild TV previously organized New Talent Singing Awards Vancouver Audition, New Talent Singing Awards Toronto Audition, Calgary New Talent Singing Awards, and Project Boyz Power.
 These programs are broadcast live nationally.
 Many of the contestants from these contests have gone on to hosting television shows on Fairchild TV and some earn fame in Asia.
-Most notable are Bernice Liu (廖碧兒), Linda Chung (鍾嘉欣), and Leanne Li (李亞男), they were former Miss Chinese Vancouver Pageant and Miss Chinese International Pageant winners, and Jacky Chu, Elva Hsiao and Jade Kwan of New Talent Singing Awards Vancouver Audition.
+Most notable are Bernice Liu, Linda Chung, and Leanne Li, former Miss Chinese Vancouver Pageant and Miss Chinese International Pageant winners; and Jacky Chu, Elva Hsiao and Jade Kwan of New Talent Singing Awards Vancouver Audition.